What Makes Up Your Bill

 South River EMC Rates

 To view the residential rate, click here.

-South River EMC is also pleased to offer a residential time-of-day, or TOD, rate to members.
-To speak with someone about this rate, please contact the Cooperative at 910-892-8071.
+South River EMC is also pleased to offer a residental super time of use to members.
+To speak with someone about these rates, please contact the Cooperative at 910-892-8071.

 To view the small general service rate, or SGS, click here.
 This is for non-residential units using under 50 kilowatt hours a month.
 Also available is a small general service time-of day, or SGS-TOD, rate.
 Please contact South River EMC if you are interested in learning more.

 Rates for larger accounts can be found here.

 What is the Grid Access Charge?

 The Grid Access charge is a monthly fee that helps cover the cost to maintain our electric utility system so we can deliver power to you whenever you need it.
 This includes the cost of transformers, power lines, poles, substations, loans, insurance, buildings, trucks, preparing and mailing bills, etc.

 The cost to operate and maintain our system exists even if NO ELECTRICITY IS USED -- we must keep our system updated and energy available whenever it’s needed.
 South River EMC has always charged this fee (formerly Facilities Charge).
 However, it used to be rolled into the total amount of the bill.

 The Wholesale Power Cost Adjustment is a temporary measure used to recover unexpected increases incurred by the Cooperative.
 This month you have a credit on your account.
 Notice the new item on your bill?
 The Power Cost Adjustment reflects changes in wholesale energy costs that occur.
 In months when power costs are less than expected, you will receive a credit.
 In months when it is more, you could have a charge.
 This month you will have a credit.
 Even better, you will receive a bill credit through the end of the year!